Welcome to the non-home page of Lee Naish

 University of Melbourne

-E-mail: The heritage version, lee at cs.mu.oz.au still works
+E-mail: The heritage version, lee at cs.mu.oz.au was unfortunately

 unimelb.edu.au instead.
 Note that due to unmaintained local e-mail

-infrastructure and spam, I have reluctantly moved to another e-mail
+infrastructure and spam, I reluctantly moved to another e-mail

 system.
 There is now a higher chance I'll read any e-mail you send